AllskyTeam/allsky/README.md

 ```shell
 nano scripts/ftp-settings.sh
 ```
-**saveImage.sh** is called every time the camera take a new image.
+**saveImageNight.sh** is called every time the camera takes a new image at night.
 You can play with this file in case your sensor is not dead center.

+**saveImageDay.sh** is called every time the camera takes a new image during the day.
+Images are not archived on the SD card.
+They are only resized and uploaded periodically in order to monitor the sky by day.

 At the end of the night **endOfNight.sh** is run.
 It calls a few other scripts based on your config.sh content.